Ne0re0/Notes/Windows/Enumeration.md

 # Active Directory Enumeration

-## Enum Users \ MSF
+## Enumerate users w\\ metasploit
+Requirements :
-Requirements : DC IP
+- A DC IP address

 To enumerate users, we can try to bruteforce usernames.

-This MSF module also check for "require preauthentication" setting.
-This can lead to AS-REP Roasting
+This MSF module also check for `require preauthentication` setting.
+That can lead to AS-REP Roasting
 ```bash
 msfconsole
 use Auxiliary/gather/Kerberos_enumusers